peiqiao0403/text-adventure/README.md

 ### Market System

-The market (located in room 1-17) allows players to:
+The market (located in room 1-17) allows you to:

 -   Buy items and equipment
 -   Sell unwanted gear